Demonstration of Utilization of Cover Crops in Wide Row Corn to Improve Soil Health

 • Soil Management: soil analysis, soil quality/health

 There are many areas in farms where the soils are degraded due to continuous tillage, exposed bare soil, erosion, etc. This project intends to demonstrate methods and processes to improve soil health while still producing a cash crop of corn and/or soybeans.
 The corn will be planted in wide rows to allow sunlight to reach the surface where the cover crops, companion crops, or alternate high value crops grow.
-Previous work by me and others shows nearly equivalent corn yield in wide rows with equivalent field population.
+Previous work by myself and others has shown nearly equivalent corn yield in wide rows with equivalent field population.
 This project will have (5) 40 ft wide strips with alternate treatments: 1) "Do Nothing Different" - a baseline of typical current large scale practices, 2) A multi-species cover crop with species selected for maximum soil health improvement in a short time, 3) A simple cover crop species as a typical grower would begin to adopt cover crops, 4) A pollinator and beneficial plants per the STRIPS process dictated by Iowa State University, 5) A high value crop specified by each grower.
 Results will be shared with the public in field days with soil pits to show differences and improvement in roots and soil texture.

 An example of a cover crop leveraging added available sunlight.